 There is an additional 25 yard shooting range adjacent to the main range that is dedicated to .22 cal. rimfire shooting only.
 This range has the same amenities as the shooting houses on the main range and all the same rules regarding appropriate targets apply.

 This is our primary training range where we hold the majority of the range exercises for our courses.
 This range is also used for our small bore league which runs on Tuesday evenings in the summer, the Civil Air Patrol program, as well as other special events.

-As a member you are able to access the parking lot and main range cameras so that you know if others are using the facilities before coming to the range.
+As a member you are able to access the cameras to see the Main Range, Rimfire Range, Archery Range and main parking lot so that you know if others are using the facilities before coming to the range.